 - Prevent wind and occupant loads from breaking it

 These qualities are achieved by creating an Insulated Glass Unit (IGU).
-IGU’s use 2 to 3 layers of glass, specialized coatings such as silver on different surfaces, and various gasses such as argon between the layers of glass.
+IGUs use two to three layers of glass, specialized coatings such as silver on different surfaces, and various gasses such as argon between the layers of glass.
 These different layers of glass are then permanently held in place and sealed to prevent gasses from escaping and water from entering.
 If any of these elements fail, condensation can occur and impair the ability to see out of the building.

-On existing buildings Insulated Glass Units started being used exclusively in the 70’s and 80’s.
-These IGUs have expected service lives of 15-40 years before the organic sealants holding the units together start to fail and allow water vapour to enter the units causing fogging and hazing to obstruct vision.
+On existing buildings, IGUs started being used exclusively in the 70’s and 80’s.
+These IGUs have expected service lives of 15-40 years before the organic sealants holding the units together start to fail and allow water vapor to enter the units causing fogging and hazing to obstruct vision.

-In addition, reglazing a modern curtain wall typically needs to be done from the exterior off suspended stages and can approach the cost of the original glazing system on complicated buildings.
-Due to the extremely high cost of replacing glazing units on an existing building it is critical for owners and managers of older buildings to have an understanding of when these cost will be required and, if there is anything that can be done to extend the life of the existing glazing units.
+In addition, re-glazing a modern curtain wall typically needs to be done from the exterior, off of suspended stages and can approach the cost of the original glazing system on complicated buildings.
+Due to the extremely high cost of replacing glazing units on an existing building, it is critical for owners and managers of older buildings to have an understanding of when these costs will be required and if there is anything that can be done to extend the life of the existing glazing units.

-On new buildings there are an almost infinite combination polymers, sealants and metallic coatings that can be used to create an insulated glass unit.
-The glazing industry is evolving rapidly and every year many new products are introduced onto the market to improve performance or reduce costs.
+On new buildings there are an almost infinite combination of polymers, sealants, and metallic coatings that can be used to create an insulated glass unit.
+The glazing industry is evolving rapidly and every year many new products are introduced into the market to improve performance or reduce costs.

-Unfortunately many of these combinations do not have a long track record of use together on buildings as many of them are relatively new products.
-As a result it is not uncommon to see complex interactions between various combinations causing problems on new buildings.
+Unfortunately many of these combinations do not have long track records of use together on buildings as many of them are relatively new products.
+As a result, it is not uncommon to see complex interactions between various combinations, often causing problems on new buildings.

-As a result, it is important to review the glazing system and IGU makup to ensure that it is adequately designed, and all components tested to both perform initially and withstand the test of time.
+As a result, it is important to review the glazing system and IGU markup to ensure that they are adequately designed, and that all components are tested to perform initially and withstand the test of time.